 When creating a 36.5 work on location, Sunde partners with at least one local arts organization and a local filmmaker, and the project grows organically based on whom she meets.
 Through research, conversations, observation and workshops, the core question she asks everyone she meets: “What is your relationship to the sea?”
 Answers and stories help determine specific details for the performance: where to stand, what the installation becomes on the shore, what the local artist and musician contributions will be, etc. Sunde builds a site-specific work with important contributions from the public.
 On the day of the performance, in addition to the film crew and an organized team of 4-6 people to help execute the work, the community members she has encountered become key communicators of the project to passersby.

-Climate change can seem abstract because it is happening too slowly to be perceived by humans on a daily basis.
+The climate crisis can seem abstract because it is happening too slowly to be perceived by humans on a daily basis.
 36.5 invites participants to slow down, observe, experience and consider the impact of sea-level rise by putting their own bodies in direct relationship with the water.
 There is simply no substitute for experiencing slow change on one’s body or witnessing it over the course of a day.
-This act of slowing down stays with participants and grants deeper understanding of our place in the world, which is the first step of many toward adaptation and resiliency.
+This act of slowing down stays with participants and grants deeper understanding of our place in the world, which is the first step of many toward adaptation and collective intersectional resiliency.

 PROCESS-BASED TANGENTIAL WORKS: